harrypatton/algorithms/interview/systemdesign/tiny-url.md

 1. a few machines generates random id.
 Each machine has a server id.
 2. In that machine, it generates an id made of time stamp and sequence number.
+3. The full ID is composed of a timestamp, a worker number, and a sequence number.